 About Givens Highland Farms

 Givens Highland Farms residents contribute their broad range of interests, vast experiences, and fascinating backgrounds to enrich their new home.
-Nearly 375 residents come together at Givens Highland Farms after building lives in places across the country and traveling throughout the world.
+Nearly 375 senior residents come together at Givens Highland Farms after building lives in places across the country and traveling throughout the world.
 These varied experiences promote an atmosphere of camaraderie and community in every sense of the word.

 - To deliver quality care and services.